robertblackwell/py_wg/README.md

 	To assist users examine such a situation the ``--mark` options is provided.

-	When `--mark` is set `pargs` will modify the output in the following manner:
+	When `--mark` is set `pyargs` will modify the output in the following manner:

-	-	just before the execution of a command instance starts `pargs` will output a string like
+	-	just before the execution of a command instance starts `pyargs` will output a string like

 		```
 		MARK: <the command string to be executed> ===================